 Student learning goals

-1. Understand how to apply marketing principles to entrepreneurial situations
+1. For students studying marketing, understand how to apply marketing principles to entrepreneurial situations

-3. Get hands on experience developing marketing plans for actual local entrepreneurs
+4. Get hands on experience developing marketing plan recommendations for actual local entrepreneurs

 General method of instruction

 Read the materials!
-You have 4 required texts for this course which are listed below.
+You have 3 required texts for this course which are listed below.
+Course Packs are available only from the UW Bookstore.
 Feel free to acquire used books.

 Word of Mouth Marketing by Andy Sernovitz, 2009, Kaplan Publishing